 Date & Initials Step Procedure Tech.
-QA 10.3.1 Verify the DB-9 pin connector of the SFF Power and Measurement Circuit in Figure 10-3 is visibly clean.
+QA 10.3.1 Verify the DE-9 pin connector of the SFF Power and Measurement Circuit in Figure 10-3 is visibly clean.
 Any debris could detrimentally contaminate the Lightband's mating socket connector.
-10.3.2 Connect the Lightband to the SFF Power and Measurement Circuit per Figure 10-3.
-Do not apply power to the Lightband.
+10.3.2 Ensure power source output is off.
+Connect the Lightband to the SFF Power and Measurement Circuit per Figure 10-3.

-Initials Step Procedure Tech.
+Date & Initials Step Procedure Tech.
 QA 10.3.3 PSC recommends recording video and audio of the Set-For-Flight operation.
 This is not required but has proven very helpful in determining root cause in the unexpected event of an anomaly.
-N/A 10.3.4 To Set-For-Flight the Lightband: See Figure 10-4 and Table 10-1 for the anticipated current draw and power duration.
-Designate a person to watch the power source output display.
+N/A 10.3.4 To Set-For-Flight the Lightband: Read through this entire step. a) Assign personnel and responsibilities prior to start of operation.
+See Figure 10-4 and Table 10-1 for the anticipated current draw and power duration.
+Designate a person to watch the power source output display. a) Manually cut power if the current limit is reached or the timer relay runs longer than specified.
 Turn on the power source output.
 Verify the oscilloscope trigger is active and ready to acquire data.
 Activate the timer relay.
 This will send power to the motors and Set-For-Flight the Lightband.
 The drivetrain will free run for ~1.1 s and then the Sliding Tube will move off the Stow limit switches.
-This will be apparent via one or more of the following a) the current spikes b) the Sliding Tube begins to rapidly move off and on the Motor Bracket c) an audible chatter emanates from the Motor Bracket Assembly (the chatter is the electro-mechanical natural frequency of the Motor Bracket Assembly) Manually cut power if the current limit is reached or the timer relay runs longer than specified.
-Then contact PSC per section 5.
+This will be apparent via one or more of the following a) the current spikes b) the Sliding Tube begins to rapidly move off and on the Motor Bracket c) an audible chatter emanates from the Motor Bracket Assembly (the chatter is the electro-mechanical natural frequency of the Motor Bracket Assembly) If the designated person needed to manually cut power, contact PSC per Section 5.
 A visual inspection of the Lightband may be performed, but do not change configuration.
-Caution: See note 1 below.
 10.3.5 Take a picture of the oscilloscope screen in case data inadvertently gets erased.
 10.3.6 Turn off the power source output.
 10.3.7 Save the voltage and current profiles for both motors and verify the data is readable.
 10.3.8 Figure 10-4 shows example Set-For-Flight voltage and current profiles.
 Complete Table 10-1 to verify all parameters are within tolerance.
 Single data point exceedances are acceptable.
 Also, a slow sample rate may alias data.
 Do not filter data.
 Contact PSC if a discrepancy is found.
-Remember to account for non-zero offsets in the voltage or current measurements.
+Remember to account for non-zero offsets in the voltage or current (1) If measurements. sing an oscilloscope with common ground the negative voltage probes at pins 4 and at ad The